Chik-Network/klvm_rs/wasm/README.md

-The `clvm_rs` package has JavaScript bindings for the rust implementation of clvm in wasm.
+The `klvm_rs` package has JavaScript bindings for the rust implementation of klvm in wasm.

 This project is very immature, and only some test API is available for the moment.
 Pull requests are welcome.